 incorporating structures and ideas that reference a variety of natural

 phenomena.
-He has taught a class for three decades that introduce artists
+He taught a class for three decades that introduced artists to

-to leading-edge ideas in science.
-In the early 1980's Holland
+leading-edge ideas in science.
+In the early 1980's Holland co-founded

-co-founded Nature and Inquiry, an artists group that meets weekly to
+Nature and Inquiry, an artists group that met weekly to discuss ideas in

-discuss ideas in art and science.
-The group has presented work at the MIT
+art and science.
+The group has presented work at the MIT Media Lab, the

-Media Lab, the Harvard Smithsonian Observatory, Habitat Institute, Copley
+Harvard Smithsonian Observatory, Habitat Institute, Copley Society of Art,

 Holland's music has been performed most recently at The Yamaha Piano Salon in New York City, IBM (Yorktown), Jordan Hall at New England Conservatory, Brown Hall (NEC), Pickman Hall at Longy School of Music, AVID Technologies, and the new Pozen Center in Boston.
 He has produced a number of recordings, and has published musical scores for most solo instruments (with and without electronic enhancement), chamber music, orchestra, concertos, opera.
 For a number of years Holland has produced a music program in Boston, New Music at the Pozen Center, that mixes contemporary and electronic music with innovative performative features.